cambiotraining/Dataskills-smallbytes/BTF-T3/BTF-T3-session1.md

 - Learning is a change in the long term memory

 #### Which learning theory?
-Researchers in the field of cognitive sciences and educational psychology (the science of learning and teaching) have proposed a large number of learning theories.
-See for example the Holistic Approach to Techonology Enhanced Learning ([HoTEL](http://cmapspublic3.ihmc.us/rid=1LNV3H2J9-HWSVMQ-13LH/Learning%20Theory.cmap)) website.
+Researchers in the field of cognitive sciences and educational psychology (the science of learning and teaching) have proposed numerous learning theories. e.g. Holistic Approach to Techonology Enhanced Learning ([HoTEL](http://cmapspublic3.ihmc.us/rid=1LNV3H2J9-HWSVMQ-13LH/Learning%20Theory.cmap))
-Which ones should we rely on?
-Which one should we learn, teach and apply?
+__The problem of these riches is - which should we rely on?
+Which should we learn, teach and apply?__

-Learning is supported by a load of theories, some of them developed by schools of thought and large groups of enthusiastic followers.
-In the context of our session it may matter to recall some major points about them.
-It matters to say that most theories have been developed having the child learner in mind, so some aspects that reflect this bias will not apply to our activity.
+With respect to our session let us review some major points about these learning theories.
+Note that most theories have been developed having the child learner in mind, so some aspects that reflect this bias will not apply to our activity.
 Adults' learning differs from children learning
+>>> Mark Here <<<<
 **Behaviourism** (started in the early 20th century by John Broadus Watson):
 * Learning is acquiring new behaviours by conditioning.
 * Reflex response to stimuli